 I really do believe that getting me time for anyone is necessary.
 If you set a day or time to relax, even for 20 minutes, you’ll notice it physically, mentally, and even spiritually.

-Without further do, here some simple ways of having some ‘me time’ where you can have a date with yourself during the holidays that you’ll reflect, relax and have fun as you do it.
+Without further due, here are 12 simple stress-free holiday ideas where you can have a date with yourself, reflect, relax and just have some plain fun.

 “Take the Time To Unwind This Holiday Season” – Simply Alia